denys-olleik/enterprise-todo-bms/readme.md

-# GAAP & IFRS Compliant ERP System Design
+# GAAP & IFRS Compliant ERP System Design - Business Management System framework

 An implementation of a forward-only double-entry accounting method with a relational database.

+Original reason for this project was to allow me the ability to issue and track invoices without paying QuickBooks $30/month.

 * **Using**: C# • ASP.NET MVC • Vue.js • PostgreSQL
 * **Avoiding**: Reach • Angular